 Hepatitis C is a viral infection affecting the liver.
 Both the liver and the kidney are connected as they both help in detoxification of the blood.
 Many times, liver diseases like hepatitis C can affect the kidneys and cause damage to them.

 15. Abnormal Urine

-Foamy, bubbly urine that is brown, red or purple in color is another sign that something is not right with the kidneys.
+Foamy, bubbly urine that is brown, red or purple in colour is another sign that something is not right with the kidneys.
 The person may feel abdominal pressure while passing the urine.
-One may feel like passing urine but nothing might happen.
+One may feel like passing urine, but nothing might happen.

 16. Bad Breath

 Those who suffer from kidney damage suffer from bad breath due to the buildup of wastes in the body.
 The foul smell is due to the presence of ammonia.
 The person even suffers from loss of appetite as the food doesn’t taste nice.
 This is because of wastes in the body that affect how the body perceives the taste of food.

 A sudden loss of blood flow to these vital organs can lead to kidney failure.
 Some conditions which can cause that are:

 - Heart attack

 - Severe burns